-Contractors must manage all excavation work as per the Excavation Code of Practice (WorkSafe WA) and engage competent people, as defined in the code (and named in the contract) to be responsible for the design and supervision of excavations.
+Contractors must manage all excavation work as per WorkSafe WA Code of Practice: Excavation and engage and identify competent people, as defined in the code, to be responsible for the design and supervision of excavations.
 If the contractor is working with multiple excavations at different locations simultaneously, the contractor must have a nominated competent person supervising work at each location.
 Daily recorded inspections are required for excavations >1.5m or where there is a risk of collapse.